 - After a surgical forehead reduction, often one still has receding temples that can be filled with transplants (fewer transplants needed).

-- Covering of the forehead reduction scar—Most of the time, the scar from a forehead reduction becomes as good as invisible after 1 year.
+- Covering of the hairline procedure scar—Most of the time, the scar from a forehead reduction becomes as good as invisible after 1 year.
 However, there are patients whose scar remains visible.
 This can always be hidden by placing some implants over and before the scar.

 - Flexible scalp—The flexibility of the scalp determines how much the hairline can be advanced.
 The hairline will be advanced as much as is possible to then be able to close the wound without tension.
 Normally this will provide an advancement of 0,5 to 1 cm.
 With a very flexible scalp, advancements up to 2 cm are possible.

-- Forehead recontouring—To lift the excess skin after the removal of the frontal bossing, a strip of hair-bearing skin needs to be removed.
+- Frontal bossing reduction—This is the most common indication in our practice.
+To lift the excess skin after the removal of the frontal bossing bone, a strip of skin needs to be removed.
 If the incision is made behind the hairline, this would cause the hairline to recede more.
-That is why we mostly recommend doing the forehead reduction procedure as well if you get a forehead recontouring.
+That is why we mostly recommend doing the hairline procedure as well if you get a frontal bossing reduction.
 The lowering effect might be minimal, but at least the hairline won’t go up.

 - Surgical drawing—The surgical drawing is made.

 - Incision—An incision is made along the hairline.
 The incision is made just inside the hairline, in an irregular fashion, to avoid a straight scar.
 Straight scars are more conspicuous than irregularly curved ones.
-The blade is also drawn in such a manner that about six weeks after the surgery, the hair starts growing through the scar, making it nearly invisible.
+The angle of the incision is also oblique in such a manner that about six weeks after the surgery, the hair starts growing through the scar, making it nearly invisible.

-- Removal—A section of forehead skin at the hairline is removed.
+- Skin removal—A section of forehead skin at the hairline is removed.